John V. Oyler: Career

-Oyler began his career as a consultant at McKinsey & Company, which often involved traveled to China.
+Oyler began his career as a consultant at McKinsey & Company, which often involved travel to China.
 During his time at McKinsey, he earned an MBA degree from Stanford University and continued to work there after graduate school.

 Oyler joined Genta, a biotechnology company focused on cancer drugs, in 1997.
 At Genta, Oyler hired new management and grew the company's valuation from a few million dollars to $1.7 billion.

 In 1998, Oyler was a founder of Telephia, a telecom research company where he served as president.
 Nielsen Holdings acquired Telephia in 2007.
 Oyler was also headed Galenea, a company focused on treatments for psychiatric diseases, from 2002 to 2004.

 In 2005, Oyler returned to China and co-founded BioDuro, a contract research organization.
 PPD acquired BioDuro in 2009.

 BeOne

-Oyler co-founded BeOne in 2010 with Chinese biochemist Xiaodong Wang, whom Oyler met while working at BioDuro.
+Oyler co-founded the company in 2010 with Chinese biochemist Xiaodong Wang, whom Oyler met while working at BioDuro.

-BeOne has developed two cancer medicines, namely Tevimbra, a checkpoint inhibitor, and Brukinsa, a Bruton's tyrosine kinase inhibitor.
+The company has developed two cancer medicines, namely Tevimbra, a checkpoint inhibitor, and Brukinsa, a Bruton's tyrosine kinase inhibitor.
 As of 2025, BeOne has 11,000 employees.